Seats of Empire title

 An Age of Chivalry style

-based upon pictorial sources.
+inspired by pictorial sources.

 knight's saddle